 The Cost of Missing Product-Market Fit

 Failing to achieve PMF can be catastrophic.
-The statistic that 42% of startups fail due to no market need underscores the urgency of addressing this challenge early.
 Without PMF, businesses may waste time and capital on products that fail to gain traction, ultimately jeopardizing their survival.

 Early Detection of PMF Challenges